brakmic/Weaviate_with_OpenAI/README.md

-# OpenAI experiments with Weaviate
+# OpenAI experiments with Weaviate - Turnkey Edition

+#### Motivation

+I just needed a simple `AI` container where I could fire up a vector database, connect to OpenAI and (re)create schemas and objects without caring much about anything else.
+And I wanted it to support languages like Python, JavaScript etc.

-*Clone it, install packages, and have fun with it.* :)
+Basically: *Clone it, install packages, and have fun with it.* :)

 ### Requirements